Asian Short Rib Nachos with Fried Wonton Chips.

 - Meanwhile, pull the short rib meat from the bones and shred it into strips; discard bones and any pieces that are super fatty.
 Combine the shredded short rib meat with the sauce, stirring to coat the meat in the sauce.

-*Refrigerate the meat and sauce in a covered container in the refrigerator for up to 3 days.
-Put the meat and sauce back into the slow cooker about 1 hour before you plan to serve the nachos.
-Put the heat to low until the meat is heated through, then turn it down to warm.
-This will allow you to keep the meat warm for a couple of hours.
+*You can refrigerate the meat and sauce in a covered container in the refrigerator for up to 3 days.
+Put the meat and sauce into a slow cooker set to low about 1 hour before you plan to serve the nachos.
+Alternatively, heat them in a covered pot in a 300 degree oven.

 Make the Fried Wonton Chips: